 Where’s the opposition at?
 The Saints have played some good footy in their first year under new coach Brett Ratten, and enter the final round in seventh spot with 32 points and a superior percentage to the sides jostling for the last top eight spot below them.
 They were beaten by West Coast in their last outing, kicking the first three goals of the last quarter to make a late charge having been held goalless in the second and third terms.

-The number: 5.
-Jack Buckley’s debut against Melbourne last week, and Connor Idun’s return to the backline, means the GIANTS have played all but five players on the list this season, with defenders Matt Buntine and Jake Stein, rookie Callum Brown and the GIANTS' two young ruckmen, Matt Flynn and (the injured) Kieren Briggs still awaiting their chance.
+The number: 6.
+Jack Buckley’s debut against Melbourne last week, and Connor Idun’s return to the backline, means the GIANTS have played all but six players on the list this season, with defenders Matt Buntine and Jake Stein, midfielder Nick Shipley, rookie Callum Brown and the GIANTS' two young ruckmen, Matt Flynn and (the injured) Kieren Briggs still awaiting their chance.

 In the mix: There are plenty.
 Jack Buckley is expected to be right to play, despite suffering a delayed concussion following his debut game against Melbourne.
 Callan Ward has overcome his finger injury, and is also good to go and the skipper, Stephen Coniglio, will be putting his hand for a return to the team.
 There are a host of youngsters the coaches could also consider: Lachie Ash, Isaac Cumming, Jake Riccardi, Jye Caldwell, Xavier O’Halloran, Jackson Hately and Flynn.